audioxide/data/data/posts/20190530-reviews-red-fang-murder-the-mountains.md

   value here, but it doesn’t need to.
 This album is a solid and grounded rock offering with interesting vocal themes, expansive drums, and raucous riffs.
 week: 194
+blurb: This album is a solid and grounded metal music offering with interesting vocal themes, expansive drums, and raucous riffs.
+Well worth a try.
 ---
 author: Gabriel
 review: >-